spatialos/CExampleProject/v15-upgrade-log.md

    fixing the snapshot and getting authority to work later.
 1. Address changes made to command request op metadata.
 We only have to change some logging messages for now.
+1. Add component sets.
+The physics worker always had authority over the EntityAcl, the Position, and the Login component, while the client had authority over the ClientData component.
+We will therefore need two component sets to represent the two different units of authority in our project.
+We could replace the EntityAcl with the AuthorityDelegation component, but with the new user-space load balancing, we won't need to update authority dynamically.